14 Top-Rated Campgrounds near San Francisco, CA

 1. Kirby Cove Campground, Marin Headlands

-To the west of Battery Kirby and the Kirby Cove Campground, closer to the Point Bonita Lighthouse, the Bicentennial Campground offers three additional sites with similar accommodations.
-Both Kirby Cove and Bicentennial Campground only facilitate tent camping.
+To the west of Battery Kirby and Kirby Cove Campground, closer to the Point Bonita Lighthouse, the Bicentennial Campground offers three additional sites with similar accommodations.
+Both Kirby Cove and Bicentennial Campground facilitate only tent camping.

 Address: 948 Fort Barry, Sausalito, California

 2. Haypress Campground, Tennessee Valley